Somerset County Property Division Lawyer

 If you’re going through a divorce, you’re likely wondering who will get to keep the house, who may be saddled with credit card debt, and more.
-Our seasoned Somerset divorce lawyers have extensive experience representing clients during the equitable distribution process, and we’re here to do the same for you.
+Our seasoned Somerset property division lawyers have extensive experience representing clients during the equitable distribution process, and we’re here to do the same for you.
 Speak with us today so we can begin defending your hard-earned assets.

 The first step in the process of equitable distribution is to determine which assets constitute marital property and which are considered separate property.